LABSS/NetLogo2Mesa/Tutorial.md

 There are many ways to create a spatially clustered nework, for completeness in this guide we will follow the same algorithm used in NetLogo example code.
 The method that is used follows this procedure: It iterates for as many times as  a maximum number of links (num-links), when maximum is reached the procedure stops.
 Each iteration takes a random node and based on this a further node is taken that has no link with the first one and is the closest of all the other nodes.
 If there is a node with these characteristics these two nodes are connected.

 Before starting to translate this part of the code we need to define an attribute to keep inside each node its neighbors, or rather, the other nodes with which every other node has a link.
 Python offers sets which is a built-in data structures, sets are unordered and non-indexed collections.
 They are perfectly suited for this type of task as the sets cannot contain two equal values.
-Also sets are very fast when you need to check for the presence or absence of an object inside them. but they have a disadvantage, they do not preserve the order of insertion, they are unordered.
+Also sets are very fast when you need to check for the presence or absence of an object inside them.
+But they have a disadvantage, they do not preserve the order of insertion, they are unordered.
 This can create some problems.
 Let's assume for example that we need to extract a random element from a set. to do this we use the function numpy.random.choice() which however accepts a list.
 When we transform our set into a list the order is not deterministic.
 This implies that by using the same seed in the random generator will always have different draws.
 An explanation of why this occurs is beyond the scope of this tutorial.
 In case this keeps you up at night [here](https://www.youtube.com/watch?v=C4Kc8xzcA68) is a lengthy explanation.
 The solution is to assign a custom hash to our objects.
 Every object in Python has a value that makes it unique, this value is created automatically when the object is instantiated and depends on the memory slot it occupies.
 This number that determines uniqueness in turn determines the position of this item within the list when the set is transformed.
-We can override this through the __hash__ attribute.
+We can override this through the `__hash__` attribute.

 We already assign a unique id to each node so the hash of our node might as well be deterministic.
 To implement this data structure we just need to insert a set attribute to our Node class and define a hash in this case the unique id of our node.